dobaniashish/uikit-blocks/README.md

 -   [ ] Option to include UIkit assets on frontend
 -   [ ] Filters
 -   [ ] Translations
+-   [ ] Documentation for contributers
+-   [ ] Documentation for users
+-   [ ] Documentation for theme developers
 -   [ ] Tests and Backward compatibility
 -   [ ] Plugin zip (Use `wp-scripts plugin-zip` or write custom build script)
 -   [ ] Publish v1.0.0